rollkit/rollkit/types/block_spec.md

 ## Verification

-Both full and light nodes perform validation of the block headers, full nodes additionally verify the block's body.
+Both full and light nodes perform validation of the block headers, full nodes additionally verify the block's body, and the correctness of the `AppHash` after verifying execution with the ABCI `proxyApp`.

 ## SignedHeader validation